simonpoole/mapsplit/README.md

 Will generate a 211MB large MBTile format MapSplit file with all the data, including metadata for the Iraq in a couple of minutes.

+### Building

+We use gradle for building, no other system is currently supported.

 ### Testing

 The current tests are rather superficial and need to be improved, the high coverage numbers are misleading.